sammancoaching/website/learning_hours/series/test_design.md

 ---
 layout: homepage
-title: Test Design lists
+title: Test Design series
 ---

-# Test Design lists
+# Test Design series
 These lists are suggestions for which learning hours follow on from one another in a good order to do them in.
 The list varies slightly according to programming language

 ## Java, C#